 Compensation paid to workers must comply with all applicable wage laws, including those relating to minimum wages, overtime hours, and benefits.
 The basis on which workers are being paid is clearly conveyed to them in a timely manner.
-We offer competitive compensation and benefits packages, and we require our suppliers to comply with all applicable wage laws wherever we work (Code of Conduct, p.
-25 and internal personnel policy).
+We offer competitive compensation and benefits packages, and we require our suppliers to comply with all applicable wage laws wherever we work.